JUMPSuite/JUMPt/README.md

 - Software and Hardware Requirements
 - Installation
 - Input File Preparation
+- Update the parameter file
 - Run JUMPt program (test data provided)
+- Output file
 - Maintainers
 - Acknowledgments
 - References

 # Introduction
-JUMPt (JUMP-turnover) software determines the protein turnover rates in metabolically labeled animals using mass spectrometry (MS) data.
+JUMPt (JUMP-turnover) software determines the protein turnover rates in pulse SILAC labeled animals using mass spectrometry (MS) data.
 JUMPt uses a novel differential equation-based mathematical model to calculate the reliable and accurate protein turnover rates.
 The proposed method calculates the half-life of individual proteins by fitting the dynamic data of unlabeled free Lys and protein-bound Lys from individual proteins simultaneously.

 JUMPt is part of JUMP Software Suite (shortly JUMP), is an ongoing large software suite developed for the need of mass spectrometry (MS)- based proteomics, metabolomics, and the integration with genomics for network analysis at the level of systems biology.
 Currently, JUMP can handle protein/peptide database creation, database search, identification filtering, quantification, and network, proteogenomics, and protein turnover analysis.